Israel intercepts Gaza-bound aid ship, detaining Greta Thunberg and other prominent activists

 “We know that it’s a very risky mission and we know that previous experiences with flotillas like this have resulted in attacks, violence and even cases of death,” Thunberg told CNN on Saturday.

-Israel halted all humanitarian aid into Gaza in early March, and the ban on all humanitarian aid meant no supplies entered the territory for 11 weeks.
+Israel imposed a full humanitarian blockade of Gaza on March 2, cutting off food, medical supplies, and other aid to the more than 2 million Palestinians who live in the territory for 11 weeks.

-Faced with growing international pressure, Israel has begun allowing a trickle of aid in once again.
-But it is only a fraction of the aid that entered the enclave before the war, with humanitarian organizations warning of a worsening humanitarian crisis and the growing risk of widespread famine.
+Faced with growing international pressure, Israel began allowing a trickle of aid in late May.
+But humanitarian organizations say it is only a fraction of the aid that entered the enclave before the war, and have warned of a worsening humanitarian crisis and the growing risk of widespread famine.
 A UN-backed report warned in late April that one in five people were facing starvation.

+Dozens of Palestinians have been killed over the past week while on their way to try and obtain aid from a new US-backed group commissioned to deliver aid to Gaza, the Gaza Humanitarian Foundation (GHF).
+The group is intended to replace the UN-led system of distributing aid in Gaza.
+The United Nations has warned that the new distribution mechanism has become a “death trap” for desperate people seeking food in the strip.

+Last month, another vessel from the Freedom Flotilla Coalition came under what its organizers claimed was an Israeli drone attack off the coast of Malta in international waters.
+The group did not provide evidence that the drone was Israeli, while the Israeli military has declined to comment on the alleged attack.

 The-CNN-Wire

-Note: An earlier version of this article mistakenly stated Irish actor Liam Cunningham was onboard the Madleen.
-The FFC has confirmed he is not onboard.